Skip to content

 Webhook WhatsApp Incoming Receives incoming WhatsApp messages from Twilio

-Set Extract Phone & Message Extracts and formats phone number and message content
+Set Extract Phone & Message Extracts phone number and message text from webhook payload

-Postgres Check Agent Takeover Queries database for active agent takeover records
+Postgres Check Agent Takeover Queries database for active agent takeover sessions

 If Agent Owns Conversation?
-Routes based on agent takeover status
+Determines routing based on agent takeover status

-Postgres Log to chatLog (Agent Mode) Records message in chat log when agent is handling
+Postgres Log to chatLog (Agent Mode) Records message when agent has taken over

-HTTP Request Forward to WhatsAppTrigger Forwards message to bot workflow
+HTTP Request Forward to WhatsAppTrigger Forwards message to main bot workflow

 External Services & Credentials Required